 The moduli space of $\alpha$-semistable pairs (more generally, \emph{coherent systems}) on a smooth projective variety was extensively studied by Le Potier \cite{lepot1,lepot2}.
 By general results of the geometric invariant theory, Le Potier proved that there exist projective schemes $\bM_X^{\alpha}(P(m))$ which parameterize the \emph{$S$-equivalence classes} of $\alpha$-semistable pairs with fixed Hilbert polynomial $P(m)$ on $X$.
-Here we say that two $\alpha$-semistable pairs are $S$-equivalent if two pairs have isomorphic Jordan-H\"{o}lder filtrations.
-M. He \cite{mhe} studied the geometry of moduli space of $\alpha$-stable pairs on the projective plane $X=\PP^2$ concerning with the computation of Donaldson numbers.
+Here we say that two $\alpha$-semistable pairs are $S$-equivalent if two pairs have equivalent Jordan-H\"{o}lder filtrations.
+M. He \cite{mhe} studied the geometry of moduli space of $\alpha$-stable pairs on the projective plane $X=\PP^2$ in order to compute the Donaldson numbers.

 From now on, we will denote for $X=\PP^2$ with linear Hilbert polynomial $P(m)=dm+\chi$.

 When $\alpha$ is sufficiently large (for example, $\mbox{deg}(\alpha)\geq \dim X$), $\alpha$-stable pairs are precisely stable pairs in the sense of Pandharipande-Thomas \cite{pt}.
 Moreover, when $X$ is $\PP^2$, we have the following.